In 1597, English philosopher Francis Bacon said 'knowledge is power'. Since October of 2000, folding@home has proved that 'power (both

 H H H H

-Van der Waals did all his computations with pencil and paper long before the first computer was
+Van der Waals did all his computations using pencil and paper long before the first computer was invented; and this was only possible because

 Molecular Dynamics